-- 1) the birds showed no clinical sign suggestive of infection by NDV on the day of shipment; - the birds were kept in isolation approved by the Veterinary Services since they were hatched or for at least the 21 days prior to shipment and showed no clinical sign of infection during the isolation period; - a statistically valid sample of the birds, selected in accordance with the provisions of Article 10.9.24., was subjected to a diagnostic test within 14 days prior to shipment to demonstrate freedom from infection with NDV; - 4) the birds are transported in new or appropriately sanitized containers; - 5) if the birds have been vaccinated against ND, it has been done in accordance with the provisions of the Terrestrial Manual and the nature of the vaccine used and the date of vaccination have been attached to the certificate.
+- 1) the birds showed no clinical sign suggestive of infection by NDV on the day of shipment; - 2) the birds were kept in isolation approved by the Veterinary Services since they were hatched or for at least the 21 days prior to shipment and showed no clinical sign of infection during the isolation period; - 3) a statistically valid sample of the birds, selected in accordance with the provisions of Article 10.9.24., was subjected to a diagnostic test within 14 days prior to shipment to demonstrate freedom from infection with NDV; - 4) the birds are transported in new or appropriately sanitized containers.

+If the birds have been vaccinated against ND, the nature of the vaccine used and the date of vaccination have been attached to the certificate.

-Recommendations for importation from an ND free country, zone or compartment
+Recommendations for importation from an Newcastle disease free country, zone or compartment